School Committee - February 06, 2025

 This is the one.

-Yep, it does include the Wednesday.
+Oh, yes, it does.
+Yep.
+This is, it does include the Wednesday.

 It includes January 2nd at the end of holiday break.
+It includes MLK Day.

 If I didn't say Good Friday already, I think I did, but it includes Good Friday.

-It does have, I count, two, three, four, five, six, seven, eight, nine, 10.
+Then it includes Memorial Day.
+It does have, I count, two, three, four, five, six, seven, eight, nine, ten.

-I count 11 half days on this calendar, so four less half days on this calendar.
+I count 11 half days on this calendar.

+So four less half days on this calendar.
 But again, that's because there are three more holidays with full days off on this calendar.

 Jeremy?